StrangeJay/DevOps-Project2/README.md

 It’s recommended that you run a security script that comes pre-installed with MySQL. *This script will remove some insecure default settings and lock down access to your database system.*

-Before running the script, you will set a password for the root user, using mysql_native_password as default authentication method.
+Before running the script, you will set a password for the root user, using mysql_native_password as the default authentication method.
 We’re defining this user’s password as devops111

 > `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'devops111';`